ahjoo-de/ahjoo-de.github.io/_posts/2025-02-10-Transform-Map-Scripts.md

 - script
 ---

-This is a collection of Scripts to get used in Transform Maps for Data Import.
+This is a collection of Scripts I used in Transform Maps for Data Import.

 ## Overview
 [Transform Map Script Reference Product ID](#reference-product-id)